-Storage full.
+Storage is full.

 You open Gallery.